Jonathan’s Landing Golf Club (The Match)

 Because the fairways are not lined with houses and most of the water is situated along the perimeter, Hanse and Wagner were able to utilize native-covered sand scrapes, as well as bunkers, as a defense on adjacent holes.

 “Hanse’s design ties the holes together tremendously,” said Ben Spector, Assistant Golf Professional at Jonathan’s Landing Golf Club.
-“For example, Nos.
-1 and 18 share bunkers positioned between the two fairways, so a miss to the left on either hole can find the same bunker—some of the deepest on the property, with native-grass islands.”
+“For example, Holes 1 and 18 share bunkers positioned between the two fairways, so a miss to the left on either hole can find the same bunker—some of the deepest on the property, with native-grass islands.”

 “The design forces players to decide how aggressive they want to be and opens up the possibility for every club in the bag to be used,” said Werner.